financelurker/binance-firefly-iii/README.md

   - Description: Your access token you have created within your Firefly-III instance.
   - Type: string
 - **BINANCE_API_KEY**
   - Description: The api key of your binance account.
-It is highly recommended to create a dedicated api key with only read permissions on your Binance account.
+It is highly recommended creating a dedicated api key with only read permissions on your Binance account.
   - Type: string
 - **BINANCE_API_SECRET**
   - Description: The api secret of that api key.
   - Type: string
 - **SYNC_BEGIN_TIMESTAMP**
   - Description: The date of the transactions must not be older than this timestamp to be imported.
-This helps you to import from back to 2017 initially and once you have imported them all you can set the date to a date near the container runtime start to reduce probable bandwith-costs on Binance-side. (e.g. "2018-01-22")
+This helps you to import from back to 2017 initially and once you have imported them all you can set the date to a date near the container runtime start to reduce probable bandwidth-costs on Binance-side. (e.g. "2018-01-22")
   - Type: date [ yyyy-MM-dd ]
 - **SYNC_TRADES_INTERVAL**
   - Description: This defines on how often this module will check for new Binance trades.